+The grant amount will be up to 100 per cent of eligible project expenditure.
 You are responsible for the remaining eligible and ineligible project costs.

 We cannot fund your project if it receives funding from another Commonwealth government grant.
-You can apply for a grant for your project under more than one Commonwealth program, but if your application is successful, you must choose either the Sponsorships Grants for Student Science Engagement and International Competitions grant or the other Commonwealth grant.
+You can apply for a grant for your project under more than one Commonwealth program, but if your application is successful, you must choose either the Sponsorship Grants for Student Science Engagement and International Competitions grant or the other Commonwealth grant.

-Applications can be submitted until the available funding for this grant opportunity is fully subscribed, or by Thursday, 4 April 2024, whichever occurs earlier.
+Applications can be submitted until the available funding for this grant opportunity is fully subscribed, or by 14 January 2025, whichever occurs earlier.
 We encourage you to submit your application early.

-3.2 Project period
+3.2.
+Project period

-You must complete your project within one year of submitting an application.
+You must complete your project within one year of submitting an application and within four weeks following the STEM event, activity or competition that your student or group of students are attending.

 Your application submission date will also be taken as the start date of your project.
-All STEM events, activities or competitions which are part of your project must be attended, and your project must be completed within 12 months of submitting your application.
+All STEM events, activities or competitions which are part of your project must be attended.